-45. We note with concern that many LDCs continue to be largely side-lined by FDI that could help diversify their economies, despite improvements in their investment climates.
+We note with concern that many LDCs continue to be largely side-lined by FDI that could help diversify their economies, despite improvements in their investment climates.
 We resolve to adopt and implement investment promotion regimes for LDCs.
-We will also offer financial and technical support for project preparation and contract negotiation, advisory support in investment related dispute resolution, access to information on investment facilities and risk insurance and guarantees such as through the Multilateral Investment Guarantee Agency (MIGA), as requested by the LDCs.
+We will also offer financial and technical support for project preparation and contract negotiation, advisory support in investment-related dispute resolution, access to information on investment facilities and risk insurance and guarantees such as through MIGA, as requested by the LDCs.
 We also note that SIDS face challenges accessing international credit as a result of the structural characteristics of their economies.
 LDCs will continue to improve their enabling environments.
-We will also strengthen our efforts to address financing gaps and low levels of direct investment faced by LLDCs, SIDS, many MICs, countries in conflict and post conflict situations, [and the special challenges faced by people living under foreign occupation].
+We will also strengthen our efforts to address financing gaps and low levels of direct investment faced by LLDCs, SIDS, many MICs, countries in conflict and post-conflict situations.
 We encourage the use of innovative mechanisms and partnerships to encourage greater international private financial participation in these economies.

-46. We acknowledge that impediments to private investment in infrastructure exist on both the supply and demand side.
+We acknowledge that impediments to private investment in infrastructure exist on both the supply and demand side.
 Insufficient investment is partly due to inadequate infrastructure plans and well-prepared investable projects, along with private sector incentive structures that are not necessarily appropriate for investing in many long-term projects, and risk perceptions of investors.
 To address these constraints, we will imbed resilient and quality infrastructure investment plans in our national sustainable development strategies, while also strengthening our domestic enabling environments.
 Internationally, we will provide technical support for countries to translate plans into concrete project pipelines, as well as for individual implementable projects, including for feasibility studies, negotiation of complex contracts, and project management.
 In this regard, we take note of the African Union’s Program Infrastructure Development for Africa (PIDA).
 We note with concern the decline in infrastructure lending from commercial banks.
 We call on standard setting bodies to identify adjustments that could encourage long-term investments within a framework of prudent risk-taking and robust risk control.
 We encourage long-term institutional investors, such as pensions funds and sovereign wealth funds, which manage large pools of capital, to allocate a greater percentage to infrastructure, particularly in developing countries.
 In this regard, we encourage investors to take measures to incentivize greater long-term investment such as reviews of compensation structures and performance criteria.